pouchdb-community/pouchdb-authentication/README.md

 API
 -------

-Just like PouchDB, every function takes a Node-style callback of the form `function(error, response)`.
+Like PouchDB, every function takes a Node-style callback of the form `function(error, response)`.
 Or you can use promises:

 ```js
 db.doSomething(args).then(function (response){